 Diarrhoea (sometimes bloody diarrhoea such as with Raillietina tapeworms, that use beetles as an intermediate host) weight loss, reduced egg production.
 Tapeworm segments or worms in droppings.
 Death can occur with very large infestations.
 The photo to the right, courtesy of chickenvet shows (white) tapeworm segments in a chicken’s dropping.

 There is conflicting advice on what kills tapeworm.
-Flubenvet at the standard dose will not usually kill these worms.
+Flubenvet at the standard dose will not usually kill tapeworms in chickens.
 Vets will sometimes prescribe Flubenvet at a stronger dose under their clinical judgement but above the standard dose, although a withdrawal period for eggs as well as meat will then be necessary (your vet will advise you on a suitable withdrawal period which by law has to be a minimum of 7 days).

 Controlling the number of intermediate hosts, such as the number of flies can be a useful solution.
 Red Top Fly Traps for example catch thousands of flies, reducing their numbers.